Aboriginal means relating to a group of people native to a geographic region. These are the original inhabitants of a region.

-A SNP, Single Nucleotide Polymorphism, is a change in your DNA code at a specific point.
+A Single Nucleotide Polymorphism (SNP) is a change in your DNA code at a specific point.

-A sister clade is one of two haplogroup or subclade that are at the same level on a phylogenetic tree.
-For Y-Chromosome research, this is sometimes a brother clade.
+A sister clade is one of two haplogroups or subclades that are at the same level on a phylogenetic tree.
+For Y-chromosome research, this is sometimes a brother clade.

 A last name or family name traditionally in many Western European countries passed down from a father his children.